 Closed Friday, 31st May & Monday, 3rd June 2019-Public Holiday

 Closing Friday, 28th June 2019 at 12.15 p.m.

 One day Curriculum In-service will be taken at a date to be decided.

-Scoil Íde is used as a Polling Station so we may be closed for any Elections/Referendums that are called.
+Scoil Íde is used as a Polling Station so we will be closed for any Elections/Referendums that may be called.

 We were very fortunate to have received a bursary from the Teaching Council to engage in a research project in the school.
 It is a school university partnership between us and U.L in the area of special educational needs, entitled SUPER-SEN. It will involve teachers working closely with our partners in U.L to deliver evidence-based practices in the areas of autism and ADHD.

 We are delighted at the news announced before the Christmas holidays that we are due to receive funding under the Summer Works Scheme 2019.
 This was based on an application which was submitted a number of years ago.
 The money has been allocated to school improvement works involving insulation of ceilings from Rooms 4 to 19 and the main building.

 Under the new Data Protection Regulations, photographs or videos taken at school events must be kept for private use and not shared on social media.
 Please keep this in mind when attending school events.